-As I got to know these two and what they cherished about their relationship, both commented on how perfect they felt for one another and their mutual down to earth approach to life.
+During the build up to their wedding day, I got to know these two and what they cherished about their relationship.
+Both commented on how perfect they felt for one another and their mutual down to earth approach to life.
 As Thomas puts it, “God put her in my life for the better.”

-While the surfable waves of Hawaii weren’t around, The Nest on Swan River was the perfect canvas for their waterside wedding day.
+While the surfable waves of Hawaii were absent, The Nest on Swan River Wedding was the perfect setting for their waterside wedding day.

-When it came to their wedding celebration, this couple wanted to have a relaxing, peaceful time with their friends and family along the water.
-The versatility of the The Nest at Swan River provided the perfect backdrop.
-As the wedding couple was getting ready, their guests enjoyed the lush property in the lovely late summer Montana weather and assisted the local white tail deer forage apples.
-Their lovely intimate wedding ceremony was held under the shade of the riverside canopy surrounded by their loved ones.
+When it came to their wedding plans, Lisa and Thomas wanted to have a relaxing, peaceful time with their friends and family along the water.
+The versatility of their The Nest at Swan River provided the perfect backdrop.
+As the bridal parties got ready, their guests enjoyed walking the lush riverside property.
+Everyone was enjoying the lovely late summer Montana weather.
+Some guests even assisted the curious local whitetail deer to forage apples on the property.
+Their lovely, intimate wedding ceremony was held under the tree canopy shade surrounded by their loved ones.